US Stops Funding WHO Budget

 Professor Guy Marks, president of the International Union Against Tuberculosis and Lung Disease, urged Trump to reverse his “reckless decision”.

-He said withdrawing funding would have consequences far beyond COVID-19 that could prove “catastrophic for WHO’s other disease control programmes around the world”.
+He said withdrawing funding would have consequences far beyond COVID-19 that could prove “catastrophic for WHO’s other disease control programs around the world”.